 We report an evaluation on Linemod and Occluded Linemod (OL) in tab.
-6 and compare with other state-of-the-art RGB-only methods.
+6 and compare with other state-ofthe-art RGB-only methods.
 Competing methods are divided into 2 main groups: those who do know the test objects at train time ("known objects"), and those who do not.
-Approaches such as [4, 22, 44, 18] are all learning-based methods that were specifically trained on the objects.
-On the other
+Ap-

+Methods Known Real Linemod OL

-Methods Known objects Real images Linemod (2D BBox) OL (mAP)
+objects images (2D BBox) (mAP)

 Brachmann et al. [4] Yes Yes 97.50 51.00

 SSD-6D [22] Yes No 99.40 38.00

 DPOD [44] Yes No N/A 48.00

 Hodan et al. [18] Yes No N/A 55.90

-Tjaden et al. [35] No Yes 78.50 N/A
+Tjaden et al. [35] LINE-2D [12] TDID corrs.
+[1] SiamMask corrs.
+[40] Ours No No No No Yes No No No 78.50 86.50 54.37 68.23 77.92 N/A 21.0 34.13 41.47 50.71

-LINE-2D [12] No No 86.50 21.0

-TDID corrs.
-[1] No No 54.37 34.13

-SiamMask corrs.
-[40] No No 68.23 41.47

-Ours No No 77.92 50.71

-Table 6: Quantitative comparison to the state of the art, with 2D bounding box metric on Linemod and mAP on Occluded Linemod (OL).
+Table 6: Quantitative comparison to the state of the art, with 2D bounding box metric on Linemod and mean average precision (mAP) on Occluded Linemod (OL).
 The 2D bounding box metric calculates the recall for the 2D bounding boxes with the highest prediction score.
 For both metrics, predictions are considered good if the IoU of the prediction and the ground truth is at least 0.5 (0.75 for Hodan et al. [18]).
 The methods are separated first according to their prior knowledge of test objects and then if real images similar to the test set are used to optimize the performance.
-Our approach is the most robust of all methods that were not trained for the test objects, having a good score on Linemod and the best score on Occluded Linemod.
+Our approach is the most robust of all methods that were not trained for the test score on Occluded Linemod.

-hand, [35, 12] and [1, 40] are respectively template matching and learning-based methods that do not include a specific training step targeted towards specific object instances.
+proaches such as [4, 22, 44, 18] are all learning-based methods that were specifically trained on the objects.
+On the other hand, [35, 12] and [1, 40] are respectively template matching and learning-based methods that do not include a specific training step targeted towards specific object instances.
 It is worth noting that even though [35] is classified as not needing known objects at training time, it still requires an initialization phase using real images (to build a dictionary of histogram features).
 As in [4], they thus use parts of the Linemod dataset as a training set that covers most of the object viewpoints.
 These methods have therefore an unfair advantage compared to our approach and Line-2D, since they leverage domain-specific information (lighting, camera, background) of the evaluation dataset.